 These are AMAZING CONCEPTS, don’t get the “dud” part wrong but there is something to that too.
 The clubs/studios are genetically engineered and optimized to mix the physical and mental component with SEXperience.
 Hyper-focused clubs such as these make fitness sexy, chic and popular.
 Each fitness experience is spun from a corporate web, which has spent mega bucks perfecting climate, fitness routine, music (even volume), and ambiance.

 I call them designer duds for 2 reasons, one – they are super trendy and pricey, second – like fashion, they will likely over-franchise, lose authenticity in time and eventually fizzle (think True Religion Jeans) and live up to the “dud”.
 After all, how many years can you spin in a dark room without getting the itch to do something else?

-I still haven’t figured out the lifecycle for designer duds but I don’t see them having a long-term foothold in the market.
+I still haven’t figured out the lifecycle for designer duds but I don’t see them having a long-term foothold in the industry.
 Memberships are priced from $150 – $200 a month, or $20 – $40 per class.

 Future of Fashion Fitness

-As more Designer Duds enter the market, the full-service SEXperience clubs are stepping up their game.
+As more Designer Duds enter the scene, the full-service SEXperience clubs are stepping up their game.
 They are changing their class offerings by emulating designer duds, offering smaller group training classes and enhancing private areas to provide a more intimate training experience.